Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: The case of isotropic elasticity

 \section{The case of isotropic elasticity}

 The framework of this section is that of isotropic elasticity.
-We rigorously formulate the static contact problem with Coulomb friction condition and prove the existence of at least one solution in the bidimensional case.
+We rigorously formulate the time-incremental contact problem with Coulomb friction condition and prove the existence of at least one solution in the 2D case.